jina-ai/jina/docs/get-started/what-is-jina.md

 At this point, you are burnt out.
 It goes too far from your expertise.
 You decided to hand over the project to a senior backend engineer, who is a new hire but has a lot of experience in infrastructure engineering and cloud services.
 He knows what he is doing and is willing to help you.

-So you sit down with him, scrolling over your glued code and justifying all your tricks, design decisions and caveats.
-He kept nodding.
+So you sit down with him, scrolling over your glued code and justifying all your tricks, design decisions and explaining the caveats.
+He kept nodding and you see it as some kind of recognition.
 Soon after he took a slow and thoughtful sip of his coffee, he said:

-"Why don't we start to rewrite it?"
+_"Why don't we start to rewrite it?"_

 ## Problems and Jina's solution